locessentials/eng401-business-english-us/unit4/week12/from-employee-to-manager.md

 ## Employee-Manager One-on-One's

 This statement may seem obvious, but as a manager it's your job to manage your employees.
 Frequently planned opportunities for deeper conversation will help you to keep issues surfaced in a timely manner, thereby making sure that issues will be more addressable.
-Problems that are left festering too long can become uncontrollable and require greater infrastructure and resources to address than many small issues that are attending to on an ongoing basis.
+Problems that are left festering too long can become uncontrollable and require greater infrastructure and resources to address than many small issues that are attended to on an ongoing basis.

-A one-on-one, also known as a 1:1 meeting, is a a meeting that managers typically have once a week with each of their employees.
+A one-on-one, also known as a 1:1, is a a meeting that managers typically have once a week with each of their employees.
 One-on-one's are not just an opportunity to surface issues.
-One-on-one's also allow managers to get to their employees' career goals, which helps managers to effectively develop their team's skills.
+One-on-one's also allow managers to get to know their employees' career goals, which helps managers to effectively develop their team's skills.

 The articles featured in this section cover topics related to fostering the communication that happens within one-on-one meetings.
-One key tip from these readings: Try your best not to cancel your one-on-one's.
+One key tip from these readings: Try your best not to cancel or reschedule your one-on-one's.

 ### Required Readings